 To make the cookies the perfect texture of Grinch fur, I used a cookie scoop and let it do the work for me.
 Just scoop and release.
 And, top with an extra big heart.
 I found these extra large heart quins on Amazon, and they were just the right size.

-I’m sure these cookies are going to be a yearly tradition in our house (along with these cookies), and they’d be a perfect addition to your cookie spread or a nice a change of pace for your next cookie exchange.
+I’m sure these cookies are going to be a yearly tradition in our house (along with these molasses sugar cookies), and they’d be a perfect addition to your cookie spread or a nice change of pace for your next cookie exchange.

-And, don’t forget to make some dairy free hot chocolate to go with these.Print
+And, don’t forget to make some dairy free hot chocolate to go with them.

 - 2 1/2 cups all purpose flour